ctsit/redcap_css_injector/README.md

 In the configuration form, you can either create a global style for your project or define multiple styles for different contexts.
 Each context is defined by choosing a list of forms/instruments and/or limiting the scope to surveys or data entries.

-The configuration also provides an enable/disable flag for each one of your styles.
+The configuration form also provides an enable/disable switch for each one of your styles.
+Make sure to enable your styles.

+If more than one style is applied to the same page, the CSS rules are applied in the order of appearance in the configuration form.

 ![Configuration screen](img/config.png)